DrEntropy/ToySOCCore/README.md

 * Implement PC with built in increment (done)

-* Move on to ALU and test that out.
+* Move on to ALU and test that out. (done)

 * Register file, implement and test.
+Needs two output and one input port.
+(UNTESTED)

 * Implement the IR as two seperate 8 bit registers.
 After both are fetched they will contain: